 Marco Patzelt

-SWE-Bench Verified Leaderboard February 2026
+SWE-Bench Verified Leaderboard March 2026

-Current AI model rankings and latest top scores across SWE-Bench Verified, SWE-Bench Pro, Terminal-Bench 2.0 & Aider Polyglot — updated February 2026.
+Current AI model rankings and latest top scores across SWE-Bench Verified, SWE-Bench Pro, Terminal-Bench 2.0 & Aider Polyglot — updated March 2026.

 Filter: